luk036/ellipsoid-method/ell-review.md

         return self.omega.assess_optim(y, t)
 ```

-Note that the `argmax` may be non-convex and therefore difficult to solve.
-For more complex problems, one way is to use affine arithmetic for help [@liu2007robust].
+It should be noted that the "argmax" may be non-convex, which may render it challenging to solve.
+For more complex problems, one potential approach is to utilize affine arithmetic as a computational aid [@liu2007robust].

 ## Multi-parameter Network Problems {#sec:network}

-Given a network represented by a directed graph $G = (V, E)$.
+In the context of network theory, a directed graph, denoted by $G = (V, E)$, represents a network.
-Consider :
+Let us consider the following:

 $$
 \begin{array}{ll}